Hurricane John (2006): Aftermath

 Branches of the Mexican Red Cross in Guerrero, Oaxaca and Michoacán were put on alert.
 The organization's national emergency response team was on stand-by to assist the most affected areas.
 Navy helicopters delivered food and water to remote areas of the Baja California peninsula.
 The Mexican Red Cross dispatched 2,000 food parcels to the southern tip of Baja California Sur.
 In the city of Mulegé, gas supply, which was necessary to run generators, was low, drinking water was gone, and the airstrip was covered with mud.
 Many homeless residents initially stayed with friends or in government-run shelters.
 Throughout the Baja California peninsula, thousands remained without water or electricity two days after the storm, although a pilot from Phoenix prepared to fly to the disaster area with 100 gallons (380 litres) of water.
 Other pilots were expected to execute similar flights, as well.
-The office of Baja California Sur Tourism stated that minimal damage occurred to the tourism infrastructure, with only minimal delays to airports, roads, and maritime facilities.
+The office of Baja California Sur Tourism stated that minimal damage occurred to the tourism infrastructure, with only minor delays to airports, roads, and maritime facilities.
 The Episcopal Relief and Development delivered food, clothing, medicine, and transportation to about 100 families, and gave mattresses to about 80 families.

 Many residents in Tucson, including more than 50 students, delivered supplies to flood victims in New Mexico, including clothing and other donations.